 As the half term comes to a close the children will be looking forward to celebrating their first Christmas in school.
 They will find out what Christmas is all about and how it is celebrated.
 They will join in the celebrations and Christmas performances in school.

-Autumn Term 1 2017
+Autumn Term 1 - 2018

-Welcome to Reception.
+Welcome to Reception !

-We would also like to invite you to our new parent’s meeting on Monday 2nd October at 2.15 p.m. when we will describe to you what your children do during a normal school day and show you photographs of their first weeks at school.
+We would also like to invite you to our new parent’s meeting on 1st October at 2.15pm when we will describe to you what your children do during a normal school day and show you photographs of their first weeks at school.

 Our first topic will be “What do I know about me?”

 During our activities we will be concentrating on settling the children into school so that they feel safe and secure, know the daily routines, where equipment is stored, and begin to make new friends.
 We will also be encouraging the children to take care of their own belongings and needs.